passcod/blook/2017-jul-10-monthly-update.md

  - I want to forge a blade.
  - I want to travel to Antarctica.
  - I want to pilot a glider.
- - I want to learn a martial art with a staff.
+ - I want to learn a martial art.
  - I want to build a giant machine.
  - I want to live in a lighthouse for a bit.
  - I want to publish a novel.